-Generally speaking, opportunity gap refers to inputs (the unequal or inequitable distribution of resources and opportunities), while achievement gap refers to outputs (the unequal or inequitable distribution of educational results and benefits).
-Since early in America’s history, the American dream was the belief that anyone in this country (including immigrants) could make it if they worked hard enough.
+Since early in America’s history, the American dream has represented the belief that anyone in this country, including immigrants, could make it if they worked hard enough.
 Some people believe this has always been an illusion, while others point to it as a legitimate heritage of our country.
 Similar differences in perspective exist today: Is the American Dream alive and well or do the realities of today’s American economy and socio-political structure hamper certain groups of people so they cannot achieve what others might?
 What do you find inspiring about your personal American dream?
-Different perspectives on this issue are rarely explored — and we hope you have fun doing so in your conversation!

 Let's Get Started!

 Living Room Conversations offers a simple, sociable and structured way to practice communicating across differences while building understanding and relationships.
 Typically, 4-6 people meet in person or by video call for about 90 minutes to listen to and be heard by others on one of our nearly 100 topics.
 Rather than debating or convincing others, we take turns talking to share, learn, and be curious.
 No preparation is required, though background links with balanced views are available on some topic pages online.
 Anyone can host using these italicized instructions.
 Hosts also participate.

 Why We're Here (~10 min)

 Share your name, where you live, what drew you here, and if this is your first conversation.